trealla-prolog/trealla-OLDv1/ARCHITECTURE.md

 Where *nbr_cells* is always 1.
 Where *val_str* is a pointer to one UTF-8 char.
 Where *len_str* is the number of bytes pointed to.
+Where *rem_str* is the number of remaining bytes in the string.

 Compound